R.O.D the TV

-R.O.D the TV first premiered across Japan from October 1, 2003 through March 16, 2004 on pay-per-view satellite television platform SKY PerfecTV!.
-It was later aired across the terrestrial Fuji Television station from October 15, 2003 through March 18, 2004.
-The series spanned a total of 26 episodes, and was broadcast worldwide by the anime satellite television network, Animax.
+R.O.D the TV was broadcast for 26 episodes from October 1, 2003, to March 16, 2004, on pay-per-view satellite television platform SKY PerfecTV!.
+It also aired across the terrestrial Fuji Television station from October 15, 2003, to March 18, 2004.
+It was also broadcast worldwide by the anime satellite television network, Animax.

 The series was first distributed on DVD in North America by Geneon, in seven discs; the company finished releasing the series in summer 2005.
 Aniplex of America re-released the original Read or Die episodes and the TV series on Blu-ray in Winter 2010/2011.

 Plot

-The series begins in 2006, five years after the "I-Jin" incident detailed in the Read or Die OVA.
-Yomiko Readman (a.k.a.
-"The Paper", agent of British Library Task Force) has supposedly gone missing, and Nenene Sumiregawa, her former student and best friend, is still in Tokyo after her parents moved to the United States.
-Nenene has not written a book since Yomiko disappeared, as she has become lonely and frustrated that her sensei has never read her last book, and she feels she can't write again until she hears Yomiko's reaction to the book, so Nenene often disappears for long periods of time searching for Yomiko, and has been periodically doing so ever since her "disappearance".
+Set in 2006 five years after the events in Read or Die, Nenene Sumiregawa, a renowned author in Japan who was a publishing prodigy at 13-years-old, is invited to a promotional book signing in Hong Kong.
+However, Nenene's career has been at a standstill: she has neither written nor published a single novel since her former high school teacher and best friend, Yomiko Readman has mysteriously vanished.
+Unable to cope with the loss of her friend, she has slipped into an aggressive state of writer's block.

-During a trip to Hong Kong, Nenene meets the three sisters, Michelle, Maggie and Anita (from the Read or Dream manga), who are supposed to take care of her during her visit.
-However, the hotel at which Nenene is supposed to stay at is bombed, and at a press conference Nenene is briefly held hostage by a jealous rival in her industry.
-The three sisters end up becoming her bodyguards and join her back to Tokyo.
+While in Hong Kong, she runs into a quirky sister trio, Michelle, Maggie and Anita, the older sisters having been appointed as guides and translators (and later, protectors).
+When Nenene's hotel room is threatened with a planted bomb by an insecure local writer, she is invited into the sisters' cramped apartment, filled floor-to-ceiling with books.
+Despite the previous day's events, Nenene attends the scheduled book signing, accompanied by the sisters.
+Things turn drastic when the terrorist writer appears with another bomb disguised as a pen, venting his fury that his book has been rejected while Hong Kong celebrates a foreign writer.
+The three sisters come to her rescue, revealing themselves to be Paper Masters, bibliophiles (excluding Anita) with paper manipulation abilities similar to Yomiko (although less powerful in the case of Michelle and Anita and more focused in scope).
+Once safe, Nenene returns to Tokyo, tailed by the Paper Sisters who are now her bodyguards.

-Each sister has paper manipulation skills similar to Yomiko, although less powerful and more focused in scope.
-After the initial action-filled adventure, the first several episodes take on the feel of an odd-couple comedy which focuses on tension between Nenene and the sisters, who move into her apartment and mooch off her, all while dealing with various crazies and psychos in their everyday lives.
-The sisters also perform odd jobs as agents of the Dokusensha (ostensibly a Chinese publishing company, but more like an Illuminati-type organization focusing on the collection of rare and powerful documents).
-This eventually puts them and Nenene in direct conflict with the British Library and the protagonists of Read or Die (Dokusensha is established as the British Library's rival in the Read or Die manga).
+After the initial action-filled adventure, the first several episodes switch tone, becoming a slice-of-life-odd-couple comedy, focusing on tensions between Nenene and the sisters who move into her apartment and mooch off her, all while dealing with various psychos in their everyday lives.
+The sisters also perform odd jobs as agents of Dokusensha (ostensibly, part Chinese publishing company, part organization with the purpose of collecting rare and powerful documents).
+This eventually puts them and Nenene in direct conflict with the British Library and the protagonists of Read or Die (Dokusensha is established as the British Library's rival in the Read or Die novels and manga).